THUDM/CogDL/README.md

 ## ❗ News

+- The new **v0.2.0 release** includes easy-to-use `experiment` and `pipeline` APIs for all experiments and applications.
+The `experiment` API supports automl features of searching hyper-parameters.
+This release also provides `OAGBert` API for model inference (`OAGBert` is trained on large-scale academic corpus by our lab).
+Some features and models are added by the open source community (thanks to all the contributors 🎉).

 - The new **v0.1.2 release** includes a pre-training task, many examples, OGB datasets, some knowledge graph embedding methods, and some graph neural network models.
 The coverage of CogDL is increased to 80%.
 Some new APIs, such as `Trainer` and `Sampler`, are developed and being tested.